Samarpan1122/Chat4fun-Hackathon/README.md

 6. Enter the IP address of the server
 7. Chat without internet and safe

-For explanation of code click here: open hackathon.pptx or open hackathon.pdf
+For explanation of Website: open hackathon.pptx or open hackathon.pdf

 Made by:
 - Samarpan Mohanty(Leader)